 As you determine the cost of higher education, you also need to consider if you will have any transportation or college travel expenses.
 If you are studying away from home, then you need to consider how often you will want to travel back home and what the costs are, such as the cost of mileage and fuel for your car or the price of flights.

 Additionally, if you are living or working off campus, then you will want to consider your daily transportation costs.
-During the 2018-2019 school year, average transportation expenses for full-time students in community colleges and traditional colleges and universities ranged from $1,050 to $1,800 per year.2 So as you try to figure out how much college will cost per month, it may be helpful to look at the 2019 average cost of monthly public transportation passes in several major cities:7
+The College Board report says that during the 2018-2019 school year, average transportation expenses for full-time students in community colleges and traditional colleges and universities ranged from $1,050 to $1,800 per year.
+So as you try to figure out how much college will cost per month, it may be helpful to look at the 2019 average cost of monthly public transportation passes in several major cities, as noted by Numbeo:

 Budgeting for College

 You can see from the sections above that there are several things to consider when determining the cost of college education.
 Every student faces different circumstances, but you can get an idea of the average college student budget in order to determine a ballpark figure.
-College Board data for the 2018-2019 school year gives average student budgets as detailed below.
-(Note that all of the expenses listed are directly college-related and do not include things like food, clothing, and entertainment.)2
+According to the College Board report, average student budgets for the 2018-2019 school year were as detailed below.
+(Note that all of the expenses listed are directly college-related and do not include things like food, clothing, and entertainment.)

 - Tuition and fees—20.4 percent